The Nakayama functor and its completion for Gorenstein algebras: Gorenstein algebras and their homotopy categories

 for each integer $n$.
 Thus $X$ is in $\KacProj A$ if and only $\bft X$ is in $\KacInj A$.
 Therefore $(\bft,\bfh)$ induce an equivalence on the subcategory of acyclic complexes.

 The key to verifying the remaining assertions is the following

 \begin{claim} $\Inj A\subset \Loc(E)$, in $\KInj A$.

-Indeed, given the already established equivalence, it suffices to verify that $\bfh I$ is in $\Loc(A)$ for any injective $A$-module $I$.
-As $E$ is a bounded below complex of injective modules, $\Hom_A(E,I)$ is a bounded below complex of flat modules, and it is quasi-isomorphic to $I$, by \intref{Lemma}{lem:AE}.
+Indeed, given the already established equivalence, it suffices to verify that $\bfh I$ is in $\Loc(A)$ for any injective $A$-module $I$, since $\bfh$ identifies $E$ with $A$.
+As $E$ is a bounded below complex of injective modules, $\Hom_A(E,I)$ is a bounded above complex of flat modules, and it is quasi-isomorphic to $I$, by \intref{Lemma}{lem:AE}.
 Therefore $\bfh I = \bff\Hom_A(E,I)$ is a projective resolution of $I$; see \cite[Theorem~2.7(2)]{Iyengar/Krause:2006}.
 Thus $\bfh I$ is in $\Loc(A)$, as desired. \end{claim}

 Fix $Y\in\KacInj A$.
 Then $\KHom(E, \Sigma^n Y)=0$ for each integer $n$, so the claim yields $\KHom(I,\Sigma^n Y)=0$ for $I\in \Inj A$ and integers $n$, that is to say, $Y$ is totally acyclic.
 Thus any acyclic complex of injective modules is totally acyclic.